Bergen Scam Victim Literally Gift-Wraps $25,000 In Cash

 You know what happened next: Nothing.

-It was at that point that the resident finally realized what was going on and called police, Ackermann said.
+It was at that point that the women finally realized what was going on and called police, Ackermann said.

 At that point it's usually too late, authorities say.
 His detectives were nonetheless hoping to develop some leads, the chief said.